 This course requires 4 options.

-This course is for 10 periods a week.
+NB: This course is a double subject for 10 periods per week.

 Contributions and Equipment/Stationery